andSubmarine/FioLogParser/README.md

 pip install -r requirements.txt
 ```

+Want to test that your setup works?
+Run the script `simple-example.sh` in the `/examples` folder and see if it generates the `output.png` graph.

 ## FioLogParser
+The purpose of FioLogParser is to provide a general-purpose interface to scripts such as `fioelapsed.py` which generate different kinds of graphs based on Fio log files.

 ### Quick Start
-The purpose of FioLogParser is to provide a general-purpose interface to scripts such as `fioelapsed.py` which generate different kinds of graphs based on Fio log files.

-If you want to get started quickly with parsing a log file and building a graph then you can use the following command in the `/src` folder:
+If you want to get started quickly with parsing a log file and building a graph then you can try out one of the following scripts found in the `/examples` folder:

+- `graph-ios-builder.sh`: Builds graphs in `ios` mode which shows how measurements evolve over the I/O requests being performed which are organized by time
+- `graph-io_count-builder.sh`: Builds graphs in `io_count` mode which shows how the number of the I/O requests evolves over time
+- `graph-hist-builder.sh`: Builds graphs with `fiohistogram` which shows how measurements are distributed in the log file - see Histogram section below for more details

+When running any of the above scripts, the script will prompt you for a directory to look for fio log files.
+Then it will prompt for the "log type", i.e. what kind of values that the log files contain.
+Finally, the script will prompt for the jobname used for logfile.
+For reference, the naming convention of log files is as follows:  `<jobname>_<logtype>.<jobnumber>.log`.
+Hint: if you want to build graphs for all jobs then simply use `*` instead of the jobname.
+The script will then automatically generate graphs for any files that it finds.

+### Getting Started
+If you want to get started with making your own custom types of graphs with FioLogParser then you can try to use the folloing command in the `/src` folder:

 ```
-python fiologparser -m ios -lt bw -f test_bw.1.log
+python fiologparser --mode ios --log_type bw --files ../test/test_bw.1.log
 ```

 The first required argument `-m` or `--mode` can either be `ios`, `io_count` or `elapsed` and determines the mode for parsing and building the graph.